-Dominion Road, stretching on for 7.3km from Eden Terrace to Mount Albert, boasts an array of cafes and restaurants.
+Dominion Road, stretching on for 7.3km from Mount Eden to Mount Roskill, boasts an array of cafes and restaurants.
 And with so many options available, simply choosing one place to go is an almost impossible task.
-As such we have rounded up a list of some of our favourites, whether you’re in search of a morning coffee, a lunchtime drop-in or a delicious dinner.
+As such, we have rounded up a list of some of our favourites, whether you’re in search of a morning coffee, a lunchtime drop-in or a delicious dinner.

 Keep in mind, however, that while we’re sure you’ll find something you’ll like at one of the places we recommend, spontaneity and taking chances are two key factors to getting the most out of Dominion Road.
 So just as we underwent a process of trial and error, if you come across an off-the-beaten-track spot that you want to try, we encourage you to do so.
 The real beauty of this road is that it contains some of the most delightful hidden gems we’ve ever found.